jonahbeckford/dk/docs/SPECIFICATION.md

 `table.concat (list [, sep [, i [, j]]])`

 Given a list where all elements are strings or numbers, returns the string `list[i]..sep..list[i+1] ··· sep..list[j]`.
 The default value for `sep` is the empty string, the default for `i` is 1, and the default for j is the length of the list (ie. `#list` from Lua 5.1+).
 If `i` is greater than `j`, returns the empty string.

+#### table.getn

+`table.getn (table)`

+**CAUTION** This Lua 5.0 function will be removed at a later date when the conventional Lua 5.1 table length operator `#` is introduced.
+Be prepared to change your Lua modules and rules when this happens.

+Returns the size of a table, when seen as a list.
+If the table has an `n` field with a numeric value, this value is the size of the table.
+Otherwise, the size is one less the first integer index with a `nil` value.

+Deprecated in Lua 5.1.

+#### table.move

+`table.move (a1, f, e, t [,a2])`

+Moves elements from the table `a1` to the table `a2`, performing the equivalent to the following multiple assignment: `a2[t],··· = a1[f],···,a1[e]`.
+The default for `a2` is `a1`.
+The destination range can overlap with the source range.
+The number of elements to be moved must fit in a Lua integer.

+Returns the destination table `a2`.

+Introduced in Lua 5.3.

 #### table.pack